bks777/Four-In-Row/readme.md

 "node_modules\.bin\bower install" from windows to install libraries
 3. Run: "sudo npm build" or "npm build" for compile the code

-After this 3 short manipulations you will be able to run index.html from /src/ folder.
+After this 3 short manipulations you will be able to run index.html from root folder.

 DEMO PAGE IS HERE: https://bks777.github.io/Four-In-Row/